An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Normally these processes keep the level of uric acid in the blood below 6.8 mg/dL.
 But sometimes the body produces too much uric acid or removes too little.
 In either case, the level of uric acid increases in the blood.
 This condition is known as hyperuricemia.

 If uric acid reaches a level in the blood of 7 mg/dL or higher, it becomes insoluble and needlelike crystals of a salt called monosodium urate (MSU) may form.
 As crystals build up in the joints, they may trigger inflammation, redness, swelling, and pain.
 These are the symptoms of gout.
-The higher the level of uric acid, the higher the risk of crystal formation.
-Approximately 0.5% of people with a uric acid level between 7.0 to 8.9 mg/dL develop gout around 5% of people with a uric acid greater than 9 mg/dL have gout.
+However, most people with hyperuricemia do not have symptoms of gout.
+The higher the level of uric acid, the higher the risk for crystal formation.
+Approximately 0.5% of people with a uric acid level between 7.0 to 8.9 mg/dL develop gout and around 5% of people with a uric acid greater than 9 mg/dL have gout.

 Symptoms of gout depend on the stage of the disease.
 Gout can be divided into four stages: